SatyaTechQa/MobileTesting-TheScoreApp/README.md

 Add the appium server url in **appium_server_urls.json** to start appium session on given port.

+# Build Installation

+Install TheScore app from playstore(I have installed the latest build from playstore).

 # TestNG Implementation

 **BaseTest.java** is responsible to perform pre-requisite steps and post execution steps.